-The United States locks up over two million people — more than any other country in the world.
+The United States incarcerates over 2 million people — more than any other country.
 Most are people of color, and most come from low income backgrounds.
 They lose freedom of movement, regular contact with their families, voting rights, and access to phones and the internet.
-Their faces and voices are erased from our media, except as monsters and fictional stereotypes.
 Uncuffed gives people in prison the power to tell their own stories.

 KALW began teaching audio journalism to people at San Quentin Prison in 2012 and expanded to Solano State Prison in 2018.
-We teach students how to interview, record and edit using ProTools software.
-Participants learn how to do interviews in the style of StoryCorps.
-They conduct a 40-60 minute interview, and edit it down to a 6-8 minute audio gem.
+We teach students how to record 40 to 60-minute StoryCorps-style interviews and edit them down to 6-8 minute pieces using ProTools software.

 Last year, we launched a podcast version of the series.
-In it, the producers have roundtable conversations about the themes brought up in their interviews.
-We’ve aired more than 90 interviews and stories produced behind bars, and our podcast has over 33,000 downloads.
+As of August 2020, we’ve aired more than 90 interviews and stories produced behind bars and our podcast had over 33,000 downloads.

-In-person classes are cancelled due to the pandemic but we’ve continued mail-in journalism courses.
-Meanwhile, we’ve used our network and reputation to tell the story of how COVID has ravaged prisons.
-We made a special episode featuring people writing letters to their loved ones in prison, whom they haven’t been able to visit.
-Our relationships in the community have improved local coverage of prisons, for KALW, and for our partner outlets.
+In-person classes have been cancelled due to the coronavirus pandemic, but we have continued mail-in journalism courses.
+Meanwhile, we have used our network and reputation to tell the story of how COVID has ravaged prisons, including an episode featuring people writing letters to their loved ones in prison, whom they haven’t been able to visit.

 Uncuffed can be a model for any media outlet with a prison in its area.
-We’ve already helped similar projects get off the ground, and are willing and able to offer our resources and experience to other groups.
-In nearly every prison there are arts and educational programs funded by governments and nonprofits.
-Especially in the current era of prison reform, opportunities to teach in prison are on the rise.
+We have already helped similar projects get off the ground and are willing and able to offer our resources and experience to other groups.